Outbreak Response Plan

 PROCESS

 The facility will actively screen all staff/vendors/family/visitors entering the building (except EMS personnel) for signs/symptoms of COVID-19 or exposure to persons with confirmed COVID-19.
-All visitors will have a Rapid Covid-19 Test.

 Screening will include: